Agalloch

 Agalloch (/ˈægəlɒx/) is an American extreme metal band from Portland, Oregon.
-Formed in 1995 by frontman John Haughm, they released five full-length albums, four EPs, two singles, one split single, two demos, four compilation albums and one live video album.
-They announced their disbandment in May 2016, but reunited in 2023.
+It was formed in 1995 by frontman John Haughm, with longterm members Don Anderson (guitar) and Jason William Walton (bass) joining after.
+The band's sound is rooted in atmospheric black metal, with characteristics of post-metal, folk metal and doom metal.

+Agalloch released albums via The End Records, such as The Mantle (2002) and Ashes Against the Grain (2006).
+The release of Marrow of the Spirit (2010) on Profound Lore Records increased their exposure, earning acclaim from publications such as Pitchfork.

+The band split in 2016 because Haughm was the only member who wanted to tour full-time.
+Agalloch reunited in 2023 "with the intent of playing limited shows."

 History

 Formation and early years (1995–1997)

-Named after the resinous wood of the agarwood (Aquilaria agallocha), Agalloch began as the creation of Haughm and keyboardist Shane Breyer.
+The name “Agalloch” refers to the resinous wood of the agarwood (Aquilaria agallocha), which Haughm found in an old dictionary when looking for a word that encapsulated “the aesthetic of wood smoke on a winter night.”
+Haughm and keyboardist Shane Breyer founded the band.
 In early 1996, the duo began composing material.
-Guitarist Don Anderson joined the band that summer to further refine the songs, which were recorded that autumn for release as the band's first demo tape, From Which of This Oak.
-This recording displayed a significant black metal influence and included material which would later appear on subsequent albums in one form or another.
-Shortly after the recording, bassist Jason William Walton was added to the lineup.
+Guitarist Don Anderson joined the band that summer to refine songs that were recorded that autumn for release as the band's first demo tape, From Which of This Oak.
+This recording displayed a black metal influence and included material that would appear on subsequent albums.
+Shortly after recording, bassist Jason William Walton joined the lineup.

 Pale Folklore and Of Stone, Wind, and Pillor (1998–2001)

-In 1998, the trio recorded a new demo tape, Promo 1998, solely for labels.
-It caught the attention of The End Records, who offered them a contract, resulting in the 1999 release of their debut full-length album, Pale Folklore.
-Reworking several earlier demo tracks, the album featured less of a black metal influence, more neofolk elements and neoclassical interludes.
-After the recording was completed, Breyer departed the band due to a lack of interest in music.
+In 1998, the trio recorded the demo tape Promo 1998 for labels.
+The End Records offered them a contract, resulting in the 1999 release of their debut full-length album, Pale Folklore.
+Reworking several earlier demo tracks, the album featured less black metal and more neofolk elements and neoclassical interludes.
+After recording was completed, Breyer departed the band due to a lack of interest in music.

-After a hiatus, the band released an EP of unreleased material from 1998 to 2001 titled Of Stone, Wind, and Pillor, revealing more neoclassical and experimental elements.
-The EP also included a cover of "Kneel to the Cross" by neofolk band Sol Invictus that would later be released on Sol Lucet Omnibus, French label Cynerfierrd's tribute compilation to Sol Invictus.
+After a hiatus, the band released the EP of unreleased material from 1998 to 2001 Of Stone, Wind, and Pillor, with more neoclassical and experimental elements.
+The EP included a cover of "Kneel to the Cross" by neofolk band Sol Invictus that would later be released on Sol Lucet Omnibus, French label Cynerfierrd's tribute compilation to Sol Invictus.